William-Howard/Project-1/README.md

 # What is the purpose of Project 1?

 The purpose of Project 1 was to simply make a calculator that could allow one to figure out the area and perimeter of a rectangle, while also allowing one to calculate the area and volume of a cylinder.
+In order for one to figure out these calculations, you would have to know the:
+- Area of a Rectangle
+- Perimeter of a Rectangle
+- Area of a Cylinder
+- Volume of a Cylinder